pkr20/flixster/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+I am giving a shout out to Braden for helping me connect my SearchBar data to App and MovieCard.